Strompreise-Schweiz/.github/profile/README.md

 - **Energy suppliers** can create their own repository in this organization and become the maintainer of their tariffs.
 - **Developers and enthusiasts** can improve schemas, validation, or build tools on top of the published data.

-We strongly encourage Swiss energy suppliers to participate — **these datasets enable real innovation**.
+We strongly encourage Swiss energy suppliers to participate. **These datasets enable real innovation**.

-It is not enough to just *talk* about supporting green technologies and innovation.
-By publishing transparent electricity tariffs, suppliers actively **shape the future of energy in Switzerland**.
+It is not enough to just *talk* about supporting green technologies and innovation in the energy sector.
+By publishing transparent electricity tariffs, suppliers actively **shape the future of electrical energy in Switzerland**.

 If you are unsure how to start, feel free to contact us at **info@strompreise-schweiz.ch**, we are happy to help.
 The most important step is the **will to co-create the energy future**.

 ## Goal

 The project’s goal is to make **Swiss electricity tariffs transparent, comparable, and usable** — both for **consumers** and for **automated energy systems**.
 It complements [strompreis.elcom.admin.ch](https://www.strompreis.elcom.admin.ch/) by adding **detailed tariff structures** that unlock new possibilities for smart energy usage.